Surf- and rocky-shore entries can be difficult. However, here are some useful tips for entries and exits.

 - Keep the mouthpiece firmly in your mouth in case you get knocked down.
 As soon as you can, turn and swim out.

 - Do not have your buoyancy control device (BCD) full because this will make ducking under the waves difficult.
-Make your way through the surf zone as quickly as possible into deeper water, establish positive buoyancy, and swim out to your dive site with your buddy.
+Make your way through the surf zone and into deeper water as quickly as possible, establish buoyancy, and surface swim out to your dive site with your buddy or dive professional.

 - Upon surfacing from your dive outside the surf zone, establish positive buoyancy.
 Take a note of the wave pattern and rip currents.
 Rips pull out to sea, so you do not want to be in these while trying to swim back to shore!

-- When you and your buddy see a gap, swim as fast as possible towards the shore, holding your mask on and mouthpiece in your mouth.
+- When you and your buddy or dive professional see an opportunity, swim as fast as possible towards the shore, holding your mask on and mouthpiece in your mouth.

 - Avoid stopping until you are in shallow water, and walk or crawl out—whichever is easier for you.

-Talk to your dive center about getting some training and experience if you have never done any surf entries.
+Talk to your dive center about getting some experience—or possible specialty training—if you have never done any surf entries.